 5. It’s gonna be meta

-Something often overlooked about Skyfall is just how meta textual it is, with its story of a world weary super spy from the old school fighting for survival (and relevance) in a modern world of digital threats designed to work as a metaphor for the Bond franchise itself facing down the challenge of more fashionable upstart franchises like the Bourne series.
+An overlooked aspect of Skyfall is just how meta textual it is.
+Its story of a world-weary super spy from the old school fighting for survival (and relevance) in a modern era of digital threats is a metaphor for the James Bond franchise itself facing down the challenge of more fashionable upstart series like the Jason Bourne movies.

 4. Bond’s going to be rolling “lone wolf” style

-While it appears that Bond’s behaviour this time will land him somewhere in the between being outright hunted by MI6 as he was in Quantum of Solace and acting with their tacit approval as in Skyfall, M’s stern rebuke about Bond’s activities while on “holiday” in Mexico suggest that 007 will be pursuing an agenda all his own in Spectre, and this is further borne out when he later asks Q to use geek wizardry to make him “invisible”.
+It appears that Bond’s behaviour this time around will land him somewhere between being outright hunted by MI6 as he was in Quantum of Solace and acting with their tacit approval as in Skyfall.
+M’s stern rebuke about Bond’s activities while on “holiday” in Mexico suggest that 007 will be pursuing an agenda all his own in Spectre, and this is further borne out when he later asks Q to use geek wizardry to make him “invisible”.

-We know from the teaser that part of film’s plot will revolve around a secret from Bond’s past (more on that later) – what that secret is we’re not yet sure, but it looks like the reason for his decision to strike out alone.
-On the plus side, we can be a lot more certain about the next item on this list…
+We already know from the Spectre‘s teaser that part of film’s plot will revolve around a secret from Bond’s past (more on that later) – what that secret is we’re not yet sure, but it looks like the reason for his decision to strike out alone.

-3. The Bond girls will look great (but won’t break the mould)
+3. The Bond Girls won’t break the mould

 2. Think of Spectre as Skyfall: Part II

-I don’t think that Spectre will be a direct sequel to Skyfall to quite the same extent that Quantum of Solace picked up from Casino Royale (although to be fair, those movies were set like… an hour apart), but it looks like the new film will be filled with plenty of call backs to continuity from its immediate predecessor (as well as to the other Craig entries in the series).
+Spectre probably isn’t a direct sequel to Skyfall to quite the same extent that Quantum of Solace followed hot on the heels from Casino Royale (since those movies were set, like… an hour apart).
+Even so, it looks like the new film will be filled with plenty of callbacks to continuity from its immediate predecessor (as well as to the other Craig entries in the series).

-As mentioned above, the teaser has already revealed that Bond is hiding a secret in Spectre, and that it somehow ties in with his ancestral home (destroyed at the climax of Skyfall).
-In both the teaser and the trailer, it’s also been shown that Quantum agent Mr White will be back, tying Spectre in to both Casino Royale and Quantum of Solace, which lends yet more credence to the theory that this film will function as a not only as a sequel to Skyfall, but that it will tie all four Craig-as-Bond films together.
+As mentioned earler, the teaser has already revealed that Bond is hiding a secret in Spectre, and that it somehow ties in with his ancestral home (destroyed at the climax of Skyfall).
+Both the teaser and the trailer also confirm that Quantum agent Mr White will be back, tying Spectre in to both Casino Royale and Quantum of Solace.
+This lends further credence to the theory that this film will function as a not only as a sequel to Skyfall, but that it will tie all four of Craig’s James Bond films together.

 1. Someone’s been manipulating 007 all along

-Watching first the teaser and now the trailer for Spectre, the evidence is starting to mount that Bond will uncover a conspiracy that has shaped the course of his life from childhood right through to the present day, with 007 apparently the common link to many of the Spectre organisation’s evil undertakings.
+With the arrival of the Spectre trailer, the evidence is starting to mount that Bond will uncover a conspiracy that’s shaped the course of his entire life.
+Indeed, it appears that 007 may be the the common link to many of the SPECTRE crime empire’s evil undertakings.

-It seems that Spectre, in the form of Christoph Waltz’s shadowy villain Oberhauser, has been pulling strings in Bond’s life for quite awhile; his speech where he declares himself “the author of all [Bond’s] pain” would appear to bare this out, as do his claims to have crossed paths with 007 countless times before without detection.
+SPECTRE, in the form of Christoph Waltz’s shadowy villain Oberhauser, seems to have been pulling strings in Bond’s life for quite awhile.
+The baddie even claims to be “the author of all [Bond’s] pain”, and claims to have crossed paths with 007 countless times before without detection.

-A point worth noting is that in Fleming’s original novels, Oberhauser was Bond’s (benign) boyhood skiing instructor and mentor – could his cinematic counterpart have also filled those role, but for far more nefarious reasons?
-Is he responsible for the deaths of Bond’s parents, who according to the books died in a mountaineering accident?
-Just how long has this guy been penning Bond’s misery?
+Interestingly, in Ian Fleming’s original novels, Oberhauser was Bond’s (benign) boyhood skiing instructor and mentor – could his cinematic counterpart have also filled those role, but for far more nefarious reasons?
+Is he responsible for the deaths of Bond’s parents, who (according to the books) died in a mountaineering accident?
+Just how long has this guy been engineering heartbreak for Bond?

-But of course, the big question on everyone’s lips right now is whether Oberhauser is in reality the John Harrison of the 007 franchise, and if Waltz will eventually be revealed to be playing legendary Bond foe Blofeld, but other than a suggestive choice of apparel showcased by Waltz late in the trailer, it’s really too early to say…
+But of course, the big question on everyone’s lips right now is whether Oberhauser is in reality the John Harrison of the James Bond franchise.
+Certainly, smart money is on Waltz ultimately standing revealed as the legendary Bond foe Blofeld, but other than his familiar choice of apparel in the trailer, it’s really too early to say…